 THE cherubim of the Hebrew Scriptures and the animals or living creatures (called "beasts" in the common version), which support the throne of the Divine Majesty in the apocalyptic visions, are identical.
 The cherubim are called animals or "living creatures" by the prophet Ezekiel.
-He does not call them cherubim in his first vision, but in the tenth chapter, where he speaks again and again of the cherubim, he tells us: "This is the living creature that I saw under the God of Israel by the river Chebar; and I knew that they were the cherubim" (Ezek.10:15,20).
-This identity make it possible for us to trace the cherubim from Genesis to Revelation, and, by noting all that is said, gain some conception of the part they play in God's universe.
+He does not call them cherubim in his first vision, but in the tenth chapter, where he speaks again and again of the cherubim, he tells us: "This is the living creature that I saw under the God of Israel by the river Chebar, and I knew that they were the cherubim" (Ezek.10:15,20).
+This identity makes it possible for us to trace the cherubim from Genesis to Revelation, and, by noting all that is said, gain some conception of the part they play in God's universe.

 Of one point we may be positive: they are closely connected with life.
-Their very name ZWA, zõa, means living ones, and is used by us today in such combinations as zoology, the science of animal life, zoological, pertaining to animals.
+Their very name ZWA, zõa, means living ones and is used by us today in such combinations as zoology, the science of animal life, and zoological, pertaining to animals.
 In fact, they are animals.
 Our prejudices are very stubborn.
 We do not object to their being called beasts in the Authorized Version.
 But to call the "living creatures" animals grates harshly on our ears.
-In all the other occurrences of this word this term is most appropriate.
+In all the other occurrences of this word, this term is most appropriate.
 Why, then, refuse to use it here?

 Throughout the Hebrew Scriptures the usual word which represents the word "beast" in our version, is this word living [creature] which is much better rendered animal.
 The word which Ezekiel applies to the cherubim is used scores of times of animals.
 Indeed, Ezekiel himself does so often (14:15,21; 29:5; 31:6,13, etc.).